k2-fsa/sherpa/triton/whisper/README.md

 ```

 ### Launch Gradio WebUI Client
-The gradio client supports text as the input, which enable user to prompt the whisper model.
+The gradio client supports text as the input, which enables users to prompt the whisper model.

 See [Prompting the Hidden Talent of Web-Scale Speech Models for Zero-Shot Task Generalization](https://arxiv.org/abs/2305.11095) for more details.